 13. Buy Local

 Avoid the tacky tourist souvenir shops selling magnets mass produced in a factory in China.
 Instead, buy local keepsakes that are more meaningful.
-Additionally, your purchase empowers the community by putting money directly back into their local economy.
+Additionally, shopping locally empowers the community by putting money directly back into their local economy.
 You can find local souvenirs at neighborhood markets, pop up art festivals, roadside stands, or independent shops.

 I always collect locally made earrings from each place we visit.
 Every time I wear a pair, I’m reminded of the trip.
 They’re great conversation starters as well!